-Whitby North SmartCentre is a 233,000 square foot shopping centre that is situated on 24.87 acres at the intersection of Baldwin Street South and Taunton Road West in Whitby, Ontario.
-A 133,000 square foot Wal-Mart store anchors the site.
-Other national tenants include Mark's Work Wearhouse, LCBO, Bank of Nova Scotia, East Side Mario's, Everything for a Dollar, 2001 Audio Video, Bulk Barn, TD Canada Trust, Hallmark, Wendy's, Tim Hortons, Grand & Toy, Payless Shoesource, and The Source.
-The site can accommodate a 35,000 square foot expansion of the Wal-Mart store.
+Whitby North SmartCentre is a 277,000 square foot shopping centre that is situated on 24.87 acres at the intersection of Baldwin Street South and Taunton Road West in Whitby, Ontario.
+A 177,000 square foot Walmart Supercentre anchors the site.
+Other national tenants include Mark's, LCBO, Bank of Nova Scotia, East Side Mario's, 2001 Audio Video, Bulk Barn, TD Canada Trust, Hallmark, Wendy's, Tim Hortons, Payless Shoesource, and The Source.
 A 149,000 square foot Real Canadian Superstore operates on lands immediately adjacent to the site.